 The evolution of your cat’s DNA report

 The era of feline genomics has only just started.
 To help you enjoy this journey of discovery with us, your report will be continually updated as we gather new information.
 Right now, your report produces a chromosome map breakdown by genetic region, as well as genomic similarities to the purebred cats in our pedigreed database (Figure 1).
-These similarities may provide you with some insight into the genetic basis of your cat's appearance, traits or behaviors and help you #GetToKnowYourCatBetter inside and out.
-The report currently includes the following breeds categorized into 3 main groups: Western, Eastern and Hybrid.
+These similarities may provide you with some insight into the genetic basis of your cat’s appearance, traits or behaviors and help you #GetToKnowYourCatBetter inside and out.
+The report currently includes the following breeds categorized into 4 main groups: Western, Eastern, Persian and Exotic.
 You can find the complete list of breeds here.

 In the near future, as our database expands, we will be adding more breeds to the reports.
 As the existing breed genetic profiles are constantly being refined, the similarity percentages for each breed you see now may slightly shift with each update we release.
 To the excitement of the whole Basepaws team, we are collecting and refining the genetic markers for some of the most prevalent feline genetic diseases.
 This will enable us to screen for potential health problems your cat may be predisposed to and present them to you in the health section of your report.

 Figure 1: Example of a chromosome painting

 The relationship between genotype and phenotype is so mysterious and fascinating, which is why we are dedicated to collecting both genotypic and phenotypic data.
 It is our goal to connect physical and genetic traits, initially leading to the most comprehensive understanding of your cat.
 Genes may lead to physical characteristics, but this is not a direct relationship by any means, so as our database grows, these connections will become more clear and easier to identify.